BIGJRA/BIGJRA.github.io/reborn.md

 ## Umbral Battles in Aegir Cave (Part 1)

-Accept Maxwell's quest next.
+Accept your gang leader's quest next.
 Return to the desert and make your way to the Sugiline Cave.
 Make your way to the back via the Garchomp Statue maze.
 Enter the New World Door just to the right of the top of the room!

 **New World (Sugiline Cave)**